DigimonFrankie/Projects/Detecting Fake News: Real vs. Fabricated Online News Content/README.md

-# Detecting Fake News: Real vs. Fabricated Media Headlines
+# Detecting Fake News: Real vs. Fabricated Online News Content

 A data science project using modern NLP and machine learning to separate the facts from the detecting fake news stories with end-to-end classification, interpretability, and a modular workflow.